micropython/micropython/docs/library/framebuf.rst

     quadrants of the ellipse.
 The LS four bits determine which quadrants are to be drawn, with bit 0 specifying Q1, b1 Q2, b2 Q3 and b3 Q4.
 Quadrants are numbered counterclockwise with Q1 being top right.

+.. method:: FrameBuffer.poly(x, y, coords, c[, f])

+    Given a list of coordinates, draw an arbitrary (convex or concave) closed polygon at the given x, y location using the given color.

+    The *coords* must be specified as a :mod:`array` of integers, e.g.
+    ``array('h', [x0, y0, x1, y1, ... xn, yn])``.

+    The optional *f* parameter can be set to ``True`` to fill the polygon.
+    Otherwise just a one pixel outline is drawn.

 Drawing text
 ------------